 - Open the folder that includes your Python script in the Command Prompt by entering ‘Cd’ followed by the path of the file.

-- Include a space between the interpreter and file paths.
-Press Enter to open and run the PY script.
+- Press Enter to open and run the PY script.

-So, you can edit and run PY files with text editors, IDE software and Python interpreters.
-You can also convert PY script files to Portable Document Format with the freeware PDF24 Creator software.
-Check out this page for further PDF24 details.
+So, you can edit and run PY files with text editors, IDE software, and Python interpreters.